About Us

 Who We Are

-Led by a coalition of women of color to address women of color and their specific needs concerning opioid use disorder, this program is a part of the California Department of Health Services’ MAT Expansion Project.
+Led by a coalition of women of color to address stigma associated with Black women and their specific needs concerning substance use disorder, this program is a project of the Center for Collaborative Planning.
+Development of See Her Bloom was funded by the California Department of Health Services’ MAT Expansion Project.
+Web design provided by RALLY.

 Frequently Asked Questions